thenumbernine/zeta-lua/zeta/README.txt

 	to execute the spawn code, all the class will have to be require()'d somewhere in one spot anyways it's better to list the names in 'spawnTypes' than have everything being required
-- don't separating playerLook vs canCarry.  set an item down by a terminal, and try to pick it up again.
+- don't separating playerLook vs canCarry.  set an item down by a terminal, and try to pick it up again. item system options:
+		- carrying items (spelunky / current system)
+			pros:
+			- most flexible
+			cons:
-	- using 'a' for run and use item means ... you can't run / always run when using an item solution? get rid of carrying items altogether? options:
+			- using 'a' for run and use item means ... you can't run / always run when using an item
-		- carrying items (spelunky)
+			- need terminal/savepoint button *and* object button, or else objects can get stuck if you put them down by terminals
+			- item order is never the same (can be fixed)
+			- have to have your hands empty to pick something up
+			- when you pick something up, it switches your inventory
 		- touch to get (metroid)
+			pros:
+			- most simple
+			cons:
+			- no easy way to switch between and use individual items
+			- need a distinct weapon for throwing objects
-		- push 'interact' button to to pick up (cave story) item overhaul:
+		- push 'interact' button to to pick up (cave story)
+			- just like metroid style, but with an extra button to get things item overhaul:
 		- touch/interaact to pick everything up -- no carrying
 		- left/right switches weapons only.  one weapon is 'throw grenades' -- only if you have grenades.